usnistgov/thermoextrap/CONTRIBUTING.md

 1. Fork the `thermoextrap` repo on GitHub.

-2. Clone your fork locally:
+1. Clone your fork locally:

     ```bash
     git clone git@github.com:your_name_here/thermoextrap.git
     ```

-    The example notebooks require the `examples/data` submodule to be loaded.
+    If the repo includes submodules, you can add them either with the initial close using:

     ```bash
+    git clone --recursive-submodules git@github.com:your_name_here/thermoextrap.git
+    ```

+    or after the clone using

+    ```bash
+    cd thermoextrap
     git submodule update --init --recursive
     ```

-3. Create development environment.
+1. Create development environment.
 Using the `make` will install a development version using mamba.

     ```bash
     make mamba-dev
     ```

-4. Initiate pre-commit with:
+1. Initiate [pre-commit] with:

     ```bash
-    pre-commit init
+    pre-commit install
     ```

     To update the recipe, periodically run: